 SZCZYRK SKI RESORT

-I think Slovaks have been doing a very good job - they keep developing the infrastructure and improving the ski slopes.
+I think Slovaks have been doing an excellent job - they keep developing the infrastructure and improving the ski slopes.
 Slovak company has already invested over 260 million PLN in the infrastructure.

 Since Szczyrk mountain resort changed the owners, it became one of the best ski resorts in Poland near Krakow.